-The New Securities have not been and will not be registered under the Securities Act and, subject to certain exceptions, may not be offered or sold within the United States.
-The New Securities may be sold in other jurisdictions (including the United Kingdom, Singapore, Hong Kong, Japan, the European Economic Area and the Philippines) only in compliance with applicable laws and regulations.
+towards capital and other expenditures in respect of Phase 2 of the Refinery Master Plan and used for general corporate purposes.
+See or sold within the United States.
+The Securities may be sold in other jurisdictions (including the United Kingdom, Singapore, Hong Kong, Japan, the European Economic Area and the Philippines) only in compliance with applicable laws and regulations.
 See "Subscription and Sale."